 Lots of Adapters and Accessories Available

 Due to different brands of oscillating tools and different brands of blades available.
 Not all modules may fit on the oscillating tool you have in possession.
 But there is no need to worry.
-There are a lot of adapters available that will ensure any and every blade can be attached to your oscillating tool.
+There are many adapters available that will ensure any and every blade can be attached to your oscillating tool.

-Many stores do not have a lot of choices for adapter and accessories as well yet.
-But you will have an infinite number of choice if you intend to buy from the internet.
-It is always good to know the options available for you, so do surf the internet before you rush to the hardware store.
+Many stores do not have a lot of choices for adapters and accessories as well yet.
+But you will have an infinite number of choices if you intend to buy from the internet.
+It is always good to know the options available for you, so do surf the internet before rushing to the hardware store.